Guzhu Zisun (Purple Bamboo Shoot)

 Growing Guzhu Zisun in its natural habitat

 These Guzhu Zisun tea bushes grow largely unattended in the bamboo forest.
 They are not uniformly trimmed like in commercial tea gardens.
-They let the tea bushes be.
-They are surrounded by bamboo and native trees which house birds that eat the worms and bugs so they don’t have to use any pesticides.
+The bushes are surrounded by bamboo and native trees which house birds that eat any predatory insects so that it’s not necessary to use pesticides in this tea garden.
 Falling bamboo leaves make for a natural fertilizer.

-Purple Bamboo Shoot is harvested by hand during the first week of April, about a week later than most high-end green teas.
-Tea pickers carry small baskets around their waist and must wear rain proof clothing because the wild tea bushes tend to have a lot of water on them.
-Harvesting the leaves from these natural bushes is not an easy task, as the bushes vary so much in size and shape.
-Some bushes are very large, making it very difficult to reach all the leaves.
+Guzhu Zisun is harvested by hand during the first week of April, about a week later than most high-end green teas, due to the cold weather in the forests.
+Tea pickers carry small baskets around their waist and pluck small sprigs of one bud and two leaves.
+Harvesting the leaves from these natural bushes is not an easy task, as the bushes are often very large and difficult to reach.
+The soil has many stones and rocks mixed in, making a very nutritious soil for the bushes, but also difficult to walk on.

 Making a traditional green tea by hand

 Both hands are used to fry this tea.
-The tea master will wear a glove on her right hand, and with her bare left hand she will check the temperature of the wok.
-This process is different from the techniques used to make other green teas like Bi Luo Chun or Longjing (Dragon Well); this tea must be gently fried to preserve the puffy shape of the leaves.
-Once fried, the tea is set out to cool down to room temperature, usually taking a couple of hours.
+The tea master will wear a glove on her right hand, and with her bare left hand she will carefully watch the moisture level of the leaves and the wok’s temperature.
+This process is different from the techniques used to make other green teas like Bi Luo Chun or Shifeng Longjing (Dragon Well); this tea must be gently fried to preserve the puffy shape of the leaves.

-The tea is then roasted on top of bamboo drum holders above a charcoal pot to dry.
-They will stoke a charcoal fire first, then thickly cover it with with ashes so there is no charcoal smell.
+The tea is then roasted in a basket on top of a bamboo drum above charcoal to dry.
+They will stoke a charcoal fire first, then thickly cover it with ashes so there is no charcoal smell.
 The temperature is kept very low and the windows and doors are kept open, so there will not be any charcoal aroma on the finished tea.
 The tea will be roasted slowly for at least 2-3 hours.
 This is to remove most of the remaining moisture so that the tea will remain shelf stable for longer.
-If you don’t dry it enough, the excess water will cause the tea to oxidize and go stale very quickly.
+If it’s not dried enough, the self life is much shorter.
+With too much water left in the tea, it may have a wonderful aroma while its very fresh, but will quickly lose all aroma, bright color, and flavor.

 The long history of Purple Bamboo Shoot green tea in Zhejiang Province

-The name “Guzhu” refers to the village name where the first tribute tea factory was established in 785 AD.
+The name “Guzhu” refers to the village’s name where the first tribute tea factory, Da Tang Gong Cha Yuan (Great Tang Dynasty Tea Factory), was established in 785 AD.
 The village is surrounded on three sides by mountains, but the east side is open, running down to Tai Lake.
 This allows fog to roll over the village where this tea grows.
 The water there is very pure and they still use this water to brew their tea.
-Back 1,200 years ago they would pick only tea buds, which resemble bamboo shoots.
-The plucking standard changed to give it a much richer flavor and smooth sweetness due to the addition of a more mature leaf.
-Before the invention of loose leaf tea, this tea was steamed into cakes and then ground into a powder to drink like matcha.
-It was not until 1368 AD that tea was brewed using whole leaves.
+1,200 years ago, they would pick only tea buds, which resemble bamboo shoots.
+The plucking standard changed to give it a much richer flavor and smooth sweetness due to the addition of more mature leaves .
+Before the invention of loose leaf tea, this tea was steamed, then compressed into cakes and dried.
+When it was time to drink, a small piece of the cake was broken off and ground into dust, and boiled in a pot.
+Tea in this style was drunk like soup. .
+It was not until 1368 AD that tea was brewed using loose leaves.

 The first tea of the season would be sent to the center of China, Xi An, the capital in the Tang Dynasty.
-The tea had to arrive before the Qing Ming Festival on April 5th, where Chinese show respect to their ancestors and the king of the sky, thanking him for allowing spring to come and asking him to bless the coming harvests.
-A silver bottle of water from Guzhu would be sent alongside the first tea by the horse express.
-Horses would be changed often to make sure the tea got to the emperor before April 5th.
-The tea would be used to pray to the emperor’s ancestors before he and the royal family could drink it.
+The tea had to arrive before the Qing Ming Festival on April 5th, where Chinese people show respect to their ancestors and the king of the sky, thanking him for allowing spring to come and asking him to bless the coming harvests.
+A silver bottle of water from Guzhu would be sent alongside the first tea by a relay of fast horses.
+Horses would be switched often to maintain maximum speed and make sure the tea got to the emperor before April 5th.
+This first tea would not even be drunk by the emperor, and was only used to pray to the emperor’s ancestors and gods.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.